 Date Written: January 14, 2020

-Keywords: duration, dividend-to-price ratio, return predictability, dividend growth predictability
+Keywords: Duration, return predictability, dividend growth predictability, historical data, dividend strips

 JEL Classification: G12, G17, N2